notofonts/malayalam/fontbakery/googlefonts-NotoSerifMalayalam-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- less
+	- asciicircum

-	- numbersign
+	- asciitilde

-	- seven
+	- asterisk

-	- five
+	- backslash

-	- comma
+	- bar

-	- endash
+	- braceleft

-	- nine
+	- braceright

-	- period
+	- bracketleft

-	- eight
+	- bracketright

-	- slash
+	- colon

 	- And 37 more.